 The Old Line State has no shortage of great places to live, but few can hold a candle to North Potomac.
 As you’ll see below, there are more than enough reasons to call this place home.

-- Award-winning community— You know a place is worth moving to when it regularly receives plaudits from experts.
+You know a place is worth moving to when it regularly receives plaudits from experts.
 As it happens, North Potomac is just such a place.
 Like Money Inc., Niche.com named the area the best place to live in Maryland and went one step further by ranking it the 13th best suburb in America to raise a family in.
-Wouldn’t you want to be part of such a neighborhood, too?
+Wouldn’t you want to be part of such a neighborhood in Montgomery County, MD, too?

 A brief history of North Potomac, MD